Fred H. Hildebrandt

 Fred Herman Hildebrandt (August 2, 1874 – January 26, 1956) was a member of the United States House of Representatives from South Dakota, serving three consecutive terms.
 He worked for the railroad for nearly three decades and was appointed as head of the South Dakota Game and Fish Commission, serving from 1927 to 1931.

 Early life and education

 Hildebrandt was born in West Bend, Wisconsin in 1874.
 He moved with his parents to Waupun, Wisconsin, where he attended the public and high schools.

 Career

 He later moved to Watertown, South Dakota in 1900.
-He started working for the Chicago and Northwestern Railroad and made that his career, from 1903 to 1932.
+He started working for the Chicago and North Western Railway and made that his career, from 1903 to 1932.

 Political career

 He was elected to the South Dakota House of Representatives, serving from 1922 to 1923.
 He was appointed as head of the South Dakota Game and Fish Commission, serving from 1927 to 1931.

+Congress

 In 1932, Hildebrandt was elected as a Democrat to the United States House of Representatives; he was elected to two more terms, serving through 1938.
 In 1938, he ran unsuccessfully for the position of United States Senator, but lost to former Governor Tom Berry in the Democratic primary.